architect/arc.codes.next/src/docs/en/reference/runtime-helper-reference/arc.tables.md

 ## Overview

 `arc.tables(callback)`
-Returns an object that can be used to access data in database tables as defined under `@tables` in your `.arc` file.
-For example, given the following .arc file snippet:
+Returns an object that can be used to access data in database tables as defined under `@tables` in your `app.arc` file.
+For example, given the following app.arc file snippet:
 ```
 @tables
 accounts